-“Child play therapy is a way of being with the child that honors their unique developmental level and looks for ways of helping in the ‘language’ of the child – play.
+What exactly is PT or therapeutic play?
+The Association for Play Therapy (APT), the official authority on this branch of therapy, states “Child play therapy is a way of being with the child that honors their unique developmental level and looks for ways of helping in the ‘language’ of the child – play.
 Licensed mental health professionals therapeutically use play to help their clients, most often children ages three to 12 years, to better express themselves and resolve their problems.”

-How’s it Done?
+How Is it Done?

 Common Play Media

 · Stuffed Animals

-- Putty, and Sculpting Clay
+· Putty and Sculpting Clay

 · Painting Setups

 · Drawing and Coloring Setups

 · Board Games